A NSW Government website

 Our primary focus is on caring for our patients.
 Our other goals are training the next generation of colorectal nurses and surgeons and contributing clinically useful research to the colorectal community.
 Our interests include colorectal cancer, inflammatory bowel disease, proctology, pelvic floor disorders, intestinal failure and entero-cutaneous fistulae.

 We have a strong commitment to teach undergraduate and postgraduate students, undertake and supervise research and co-ordinate activities of the University of Sydney.
-Over the last 25 years, the Colorectal Unit has attracted multiple surgeons for advanced surgical training from Australia, New Zealand, United Kingdom, Republic of Ireland, France, USA, Singapore, Japan, Jordan, Israel and Iran.

 Our Key Research Projects